Skip to main content

 Nurse Practitioners

-Nurse practitioners are registered nurses with advanced knowledge and education in primary health care, or other areas of specialty care.
+Nurse practitioners are masters prepared nurses with advanced knowledge and education in primary, acute or specialty health care.

 A nurse practitioner working in family practice can:

-• Diagnose and treat health issues, such as asthma, COPD, diabetes, heart disease, high blood pressure, and other ongoing health conditions.
+• Diagnose and treat health issues, including urgent health concerns and ongoing conditions.

 Adapted from the College of Registered Nurses of Nova Scotia and the Canadian Nurses Association.